-- critically evaluate the approach to the teaching of Black history; and cross-curricular contemporary and historical Black contributions; to ensure alignment to the approaches undertaken for the teaching of European history, and cross-curricular contemporary and historical contributions. - ensure all staff have access to subject knowledge relating to Black history, including African civilisations; and cross-curricular Black contemporary and historical contributions - raise whole-school/setting awareness of, and sensitivity to, the emotional and psychological impact on Black Caribbean children, young people, parents, and staff, of approaching the teaching of Black history from a deficit/oppression/inferiority perspective. - remain sensitive, alert, and responsive to the fact that: - In early years, children of all ethnicities can already be implicitly aware of the socially constructed racial hierarchies - By the end of Key Stage 1, some Black Caribbean children explicitly verbalise their wish to have white skin, long blonde hair, blue eyes, etc; and give indirect recognition to the fact they are aware that they no longer wish to be at the bottom of the socially constructed racial hierarchy - The approach taken to the teaching of Black history does not exacerbate these above, less-than-positive, notions of racial identity and racial esteem. - Consider how Black Caribbean parents might be informed, in advance, of the teaching of Black history and the content (in the way in which parents are forewarned prior to the teaching of sex education): - To co-construct and inform the school/setting's approach to the teaching of Black history - To enable Black Caribbean parents to prepare themselves and their children/young people for the resultant emotional and psychological pain and trauma that might be experienced; as well as the range of ongoing questions that the Black Caribbean child/ young person may be left with thereafter (whether verbalised or not at school) particularly if Black history is taught from a deficit, oppression, or inferiority perspective - Share with your parents of Black Caribbean children and young people, the importance of their children hearing their own family history and family storytelling being told at home e.g., recounts of real stories from the past about specific family members growing up: parents, uncles, aunts, cousins, grandparents, etc. This, alongside the provision of a diverse curriculum at the school, helps to foster in the child or young person a sense of: - Positive self-identity, racial identity, and racial esteem - Connectedness - Place and sense of belonging in the family, community, society and geographically - Intergenerational links - Cultural heritage
+- Critically evaluate the approach to the teaching of Black history; and cross-curricular contemporary and historical Black contributions; to ensure alignment to the approaches undertaken for the teaching of European history, and cross-curricular contemporary and historical contributions. - Ensure all staff have access to subject knowledge relating to Black history, including African civilisations; and cross-curricular Black contemporary and historical contributions. - Raise whole-school/setting awareness of, and sensitivity to, the emotional and psychological impact on Black Caribbean children, young people, parents and staff, of approaching the teaching of Black history from a deficit/oppression/inferiority perspective. - Remain sensitive, alert and responsive to the fact that: - In early years, children of all ethnicities can already be implicitly aware of the socially constructed racial hierarchies - As pupils get older some may explicitly verbalise negative views about their racial identity as a result of the impact of racial stereotypes in wider society, which may be exacerbated by an ethnocentric classroom and a lack of positive representation within the curriculum. - Care should be taken to ensure that the approach taken to the teaching of Black history does not exacerbate these above, less-than-positive, notions of racial identity and racial esteem. - Consider how Black Caribbean parents might be informed, in advance, of the teaching of Black history that tackles racial injustice and the content (in the way in which parents are informed prior to the teaching of sex education):

+- To co-construct and inform the school/setting's approach to the teaching of Black history to ensure that teachers have the confidence and ability to teach topics that deal with diversity and confront "difficult" issues, such as Empire, in an age-appropriate way. - Share with your parents of Black Caribbean children and young people, the importance of their children hearing their own family history and family storytelling being told at home e.g. recounts of real stories from the past about specific family members growing up: parents, uncles, aunts, cousins, grandparents, etc. This, alongside the provision of a diverse curriculum at the school, helps to foster in the child or young person a sense of: - Positive self-identity, racial identity and racial esteem - Connectedness - 'Place' and sense of belonging within the family, community, society and geographically - Intergenerational links - Cultural heritage

-Please see the ELP Support section on EGfL for information on training and networks to support schools when adapting their curriculum.
+Please see the ELP Support section later in this document for more information regarding training and networks to support schools when adapting their curriculum.